carlthronson/crisp-take-home/README.md

 # Questions and assumptions

 Question.
+What should happen if a user tries to create multiple accounts with the same name or similar anomolies?
+Assumption.
+It is expected that for this exercise, the users will only create accounts and entries with unique names.

+Question.
 What does it mean to track an account or entry?
 Assumption.
 As far as I know, accounts and entries do not progress through a set of steps or stages and do not have a life cycle.
 So, tracking is not a requirement.